4lejandrito/liferay-pokemon-item-selector/README.markdown

 ## Thanks

-@ambrinchaudhary for her awesome JS.
+@ambrinchaudhary & @boton for their awesome JS.